 1. Let Your Florals Take Centre Stage

 Winter florals are bold and command attention, so the most elegant way to wear them is with neutral accessories.
 I’ve kept things classy and let the flowers do the talking by styling this pretty shift dress with simple black pumps and a sleek black clutch.

-Another chic way to accessorize is to pick out a favorite color in the print and add a bag/shoe/earrings or bracelet in that color.
+Another chic way to accessorize is to pick out a favorite color from the print and add a bag/shoe/earrings or bracelet in that color.
 A bag or shoes in turquoise or plum would give this dress an entirely different vibe.
 One note of caution: Stay away from mixing floral accessories with floral prints unless you want to look like an overgrown garden.

 2. Choose Modern Styles and Shapes

 Some gals worry that florals, especially moody, dark florals are going to make them look like a washed out little old lady.
 But that isn’t so, as long as you remember to stick to more contemporary styles and vivid prints.
 A dark, muted floral blouse with buttons up the front, a tiny ruffled collar, and ruffles at the cuffs may indeed look a little stiff and dated on a mature woman, but not so with a vibrant bell sleeve floral blouse like the one above.

 This flowy, feminine top is right on trend and gives new life to your tried-and-true black pants.
 In fact, you can pull off the same trick with your equally tried-and-true jeans and black skirt.
 This blouse is a winner.